cdmuir/website/content/post/2020-04-03-biol297-class-project.md

   {{< figure src="/img/biol297-final-setup4.png" title="I've uploaded state-govenors.csv and stats-daily.csv" >}}

+  - If you need to get data entered into a CSV files, look at Section 2.6 in the textbook called "How to make data files" for guidance.

   - Create new *R* script for your code.

   - Install any packages you need.